LeoVarnet/psychoac-manuel-fr/_sources/systeme_auditif/Oreille_interne.md

 The hair cells in the organ of Corti are tuned to certain sound frequencies by way of their location in the cochlea,

 Cellules ciliées externes : Véritable amplificateur cochléaire : mécanisme actif de rétroaction réalisant une amplification/compression et une amélioration de la sélectivité fréquentielle pour les signaux faibles.

+> The assumption of a ‘passive' cochlea, where elements are brought into mechanical oscillation solely by means of the incident sound, is not tenable.
+The degree of resonance of the elements of the cochlea can be measured, and the results are not compatible with the very heavy damping which must arise from the viscosity of the liquid.
+For this reason the 'regeneration hypothesis' is put forward, and it is suggested that an electromechanical action takes place whereby a supply of electrical energy is employed to counteract the damping. (*The physical basis of the action of the cochlea, Thomas Gold, 1948*)

 ```{figure} Postmortem.jpeg